Geng Zhou, PhD

 About Me

-Eric Geng Zhou is an Instructor of Pediatrics at the Center for Child Health Services Research, with a joint appointment in the Department of Population Health Science and Policy at the Mindich Child Health and Development Institute, Icahn School of Medicine at Mount Sinai.
+Eric Geng Zhou is an Assistant Professor of Pediatrics at the Center for Child Health Services Research, with a joint appointment in the Department of Population Health Science and Policy at the Mindich Child Health and Development Institute, Icahn School of Medicine at Mount Sinai.
 He is a health economist specializing in the health and development of underserved children.
 His research focuses on how healthcare resources, public policies, and environmental factors influence child well-being and contribute to health disparities.

 He obtained his Ph.D. in Public Policy (Health Economics track) from the Wagner School of Public Service at New York University, an M.A. in Public Policy Analysis from the Harris School of Public Policy at the University of Chicago, and an LL.B. in Sociology from Xiamen University